-- (i) Allocations.
+- State Tax Credit Allocations pursuant to subsection (g)(1)(A) of Sections 12206, 17058, and 23610.5 of the Revenue and Taxation Code to bond financed projects.
 The following parameters apply: - (1) An amount equal to fifteen percent (15%) of the annual State Tax Credit authority will be available for bond financed projects.
 In the first round of each year, CTCAC shall make reservations, up to the 15% limit, for all projects receiving maximum point scores in order of final tiebreaker scores.
-CTCAC shall make reservations of any remaining State Tax Credits within this set-aside during the second round; - (2) The project will be competitively scored under the system delineated in Section 10325(c)(1) through (7) and (9), except that the only tie breaker shall be the final tie-breaker enumerated at Section 10325(c)(9) of these regulations; - (3) The highest scoring applications under this scoring system will be recommended for receipt of State Tax Credits, without regard to any set-asides or geographic areas, provided they meet the threshold requirements of Sections 10326; - (4) If the 15% set-aside has not been reserved prior to year end it may be used in a State Tax Credit exchange for projects that have received 9% Tax Credit reservations; - (5) The Committee may reserve an amount in excess of the 15% set-aside of State Tax Credits for tax-exempt bond financed projects if fewer than half of the State Tax Credits annually available for the credit ceiling competition are reserved in the first competitive credit round, or if State Credits remain available after funding of competitive projects in the second funding round.
+CTCAC shall make reservations of any remaining State Tax Credits within this set-aside during the second round; - (2) The project will be competitively scored under the system delineated in Section 10325(c)(1) through (4)(A) and (B), (6), (7) and (9), except that the only tie breaker shall be the final tie-breaker enumerated at Section 10325(c)(9) of these regulations and the maximum points available to a project under section 10325(c)(6)(A) shall be 30.
+Notwithstanding the foregoing, existing tax credit projects must comply with the requirements of Section 10326(g)(8)(A); - (3) The highest scoring applications under this scoring system will be recommended for receipt of State Tax Credits, without regard to any set-asides or geographic areas, provided they meet the threshold requirements of Sections 10326; - (4) If the 15% set-aside has not been reserved prior to year end it may be used in a State Tax Credit exchange for projects that have received 9% Tax Credit reservations; - (5) The Committee may reserve an amount in excess of the 15% set-aside of State Tax Credits for tax-exempt bond financed projects if fewer than half of the State Tax Credits annually available for the credit ceiling competition are reserved in the first competitive credit round, or if State Credits remain available after funding of competitive projects in the second funding round. - (6) Staff shall identify high cost projects by comparing each scored project's total eligible basis against its total adjusted threshold basis limits, excluding any increase for deeper targeting pursuant to Section 10327(c)(5)(C).
+CTCAC shall calculate total eligible basis consistent with the method described in Section 10325(d), except that the amount of developer fee in basis that exceeds the project's deferral/contribution threshold described in Section 10327(c)(2)(B) shall be excluded.
+A project will be designated "high cost" if a project's total eligible basis exceeds its total adjusted threshold basis limit by 30%.
+Staff shall not recommend such project for credits.
+Any project may be subject to negative points if the project's total eligible basis at placed in service exceeds the revised total adjusted threshold basis limits for the year the project is placed in service (or the original total eligible threshold basis limit if higher) by 40%. - (j) State Tax Credit Allocations pursuant to subsection (g)(1)(B) of Sections 12206, 17058, and 23610.5 of the Revenue and Taxation Code.
+For calendar year 2020, an amount equal to five hundred million dollars (\$500,000,000) in total State Tax Credit authority will be available for new construction Tax Exempt Bond Projects subject to the minimum requirements set forth in Sections 5033, 5190, 5010(c), and 5230 of the California Debt Limit Allocation Committee regulations, and the minimum requirements of Section 10326, for projects that can begin construction within 180 days from award.
+Failure to begin construction within 180 days of award shall result in rescission of the Tax Credit Reservation and may result in assessment of negative points.